Quantum Fluctuation-Response Inequality and Its Application in Quantum Hypothesis Testing: Introduction

-This expression states that the mean difference (classical or quantum) of $\mathcal{O}$ at two different states is bounded by a function $f$ of the properties of the original and perturbed systems and the way we manipulate the original system.
-In linear response, such a mean difference is equal to $\chi_{\OP}\delta\theta$ with $\delta \theta$ showing to what extent the system is modified experimentally and the associated susceptibility $\chi_{\OP}$ reflecting the thermodynamic property of the original system \cite{Book:Kubo}.
-In machine learning and statistics, the results are usually in the form of inequality, in terms of some distance measure between probabilities and the complexity measure of a given training algorithm or test function \cite{AoS:Bartlett,Me:ISIT,IEEE:Zou,NIPS:Raginsky}.
+In general, the mean difference (classical or quantum) of some quantity $\mathcal{O}$ at two different states is controlled by both the system properties and the way we manipulate the system.
+In linear response, such a mean difference is equal to $\chi_{\OP}\delta\theta$ with $\delta \theta$ quantifying to what extent the system is modified experimentally and the associated susceptibility $\chi_{\OP}$ reflecting the thermodynamic property of the original system \cite{Book:Kubo}.
+In machine learning and statistics, the results typically take the form of an \emph{inequality}, in terms of some distance measure between systems, which are characterized by two probabilities ($P_Z$ and $P_n$ in machine learning, and $P_0$ and $P_1$ in statistics which represent data distributions under $H_0$ and $H_1$, respectively) and some complexity measure of a set of possible operations, usually represented by a given function class \cite{AoS:Bartlett,Me:ISIT,IEEE:Zou,NIPS:Raginsky}.